seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 34) Do you work in a prod Environment?
 35) In your Organization how to deploy applications? any automation (or) manual?
 36) explain your environment cicd flow
-37)why we are using jenkins and explain jenkins pipeline 38)If we have two environments, suppose 1.test 2.prod how you are maintaining these two environments in the same aws account or another aws account and why ?
+37) why we are using jenkins and explain jenkins pipeline
+38) If we have two environments, suppose 1.test 2.prod how you are maintaining these two environments in the same aws account or another aws account and why ?
 39) What is the difference between continuous delivery and deployment?
 40) cicd ?
 41) What is the Jenkins pipeline?
 42) Tell me how you create a Jenkins job and explain step by step?
-43)How do you check code quality?
+43) How do you check code quality?
 44) Different between scripted pipeline and declarative pipeline?
 45) explain your environment cicd flow
 46) What type of pipeline is used in your environment?